 Webhooks

-Webhooks can be used only with Purchase Order integration, Sales Order integration and ASN integration.
+Webhooks can be used only with Sales Order integration and ASN integration.

 From this page, find instructions on how to create a webhook in Jakamo.